strathchain/strathchain/README.md

 System Requirements
 -------------------

-To set up Yobichain, you will need 1 server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and php 7.0.
-If you don't have access to an Ubuntu server, you can set it up using Digtal Ocean's one-click app  `PhpMyAdmin on 16.04` or `LAMP on 16.04`.
-Use this link to get a free $10 credit from Digital Ocean: https://m.do.co/c/dc0df9a8a187
+To set up Strathchain, you will need 1 server (min 2 GB RAM, 2 CPUs) running Ubuntu 16.04.2 x64 and php 7.0.

 Installation
 ------------

-This section presumes that you have root access to the server mentioned above and want to install Yobichain for all users on the system.
+This section presumes that you have root access to the server mentioned above and want to install Strathchain for all users on the system.

-**Step 1.** Install git and clone the yobichain repository
+**Step 1.** Install git and clone the strathchain repository

     sudo apt-get install git
     sudo git clone https://github.com/strathchain/strathchain.git

 **Step 2.** Harden the base operating system (Ubuntu 16.04.2 x64).
-This will also create a new user called yobiuser with the password entered by you below.
+This will also create a new user called strathuser with the password entered by you below.

     cd yobichain
     sudo bash -e hardening.sh <password>